 This age was determined after the detailed analysis of stratigraphy (until today 28 geological layer have been revealed), and after studying the primitive and Paleolithic tools as well as the palaiofauna that were discovered in almost all the layers.
-Among the fossils of animals that have extinct the following are included: lions, hyenas, bears, panthers, elephants, rhinoceros, megakeroi, bison and various species of deer and hippo, and also 25 species of birds, 16 species of rodents and 17 species of bats.
+Among the fossils of animals that have gone extinct the following were also found: lions, hyenas, bears, panthers, elephants, rhinos, megaceros, bisons and various species of deers and hippos.
+Additionally, another 25 species of birds, 16 species of rodents and 17 species of bats.

 In order to verify the age, the contribution of nucleonic is very important.

 The materials that have been dated are bones, argil, stalagmites and ashes.
-These are fire traces – the oldest ones that human have ever lighted.
+These are fire traces – the oldest ones that humans have ever lighted.

 WORKING HOURS -GENERAL INFORMATION

-The entrance is allowed daily from 9 a.m. to one hour before the sunsets.
+The entrance is open daily from 9 a.m. to one hour before the sun sets.

-Taking pictures and video is not allowed, because the cave is a research place and because intense light (various lights, flash, e.t.c) can cause serious damage to the interior part of the cave (stalactite and stalagmite).
+Photos and videos is prohibited, since the cave is a place of research and because intense lights (e.g. flash) can cause serious damage to the interiors of the cave (stalactites and stalagmites).